OWNER & RESIDENT A-Z

 For your added safety, the front door lobby can be viewed on your television on channel 988.

 Always identify visitors as persons you wish to allow into the building before giving them access.
+The Enterphone system maintains a log and, in the event of 'an incident', the Superintendent can check to see who opened the door.

 NEVER OPEN THE FRONT DOORS TO STRANGERS